Yamata no Orochi: In popular culture

 A reenactment of Susanoo slaying the eight-headed serpent in a performance of Orochi (大蛇), a play in Iwami Kagura.

 To this day, the Yamata no Orochi myth still plays a significant role in the culture of the Shimane prefecture.
-Yamata no Orochi is depicted in the logo of ' (スサノオ観光; "Susanoo Sightseeing"), a major bus company based in Izumo City, alongside the logo of Matsue's professional basketball team; Shimane Susanoo Magic.
-The biggest highway loop in the prefecture, (奥出雲おろちループ), and a major street in Izumo City, Orochi Street (おろち通り), are also named after the serpent.
+Yamata no Orochi is depicted in the logo of Susanoo Kankō (スサノオ観光; "Susanoo Sightseeing"), a major bus company based in Izumo City, alongside the logo of Matsue's professional basketball team; Shimane Susanoo Magic.
+The biggest highway loop in the prefecture, Okuizumo Orochi Loop (奥出雲おろちループ), and a major street in Izumo City, Orochi Street (おろち通り), are also named after the serpent.

 Susanoo's slaying of Yamata no Orochi is reenacted as part of Iwami Kagura (石見神楽), a kind of folk theater popular in the western part of Shimane (formerly the Iwami province), in which Orochi (大蛇) is the most popular and regularly performed play.

 Yamata no Orochi also appears prominently in media.
 The 1963 film The Little Prince and the Eight-Headed Dragon (わんぱく王子の大蛇退治, Wanpaku Ōji no Orochi Taiji, lit.
 "The Naughty Prince's Slaying of Orochi") for instance, is based loosely on the mythology surrounding Susanoo, and features his fight with Yamata no Orochi during the film's climax.
 Additionally, the video game Ōkami features the eight-headed serpent Orochi as an antagonist.
 The game deviates from mythological accounts however, as the player character Amaterasu is the one tasked with defeating Orochi, while Susanoo plays a supporting role.
 In the fighting games The King of Fighters, Orochi is regarded as the "Will of Gaia" that will destroy the world upon its resurrection.
 The leads Kyo Kusanagi and his rival Iori Yagami inherited the powers of the Imperial Regalia of Japan needed to defeat the demon while the supporting character Chizuru Kagura remains as the guardian of the seal when the creature is defeated.